Chapter 5:

 Aww man, already?

-Let’s be clear on one thing, it’s not because I have no stamina.
-I barely got winded when doing farm work on the ranch, and I can run a several mile marathon non-stop back on Earth.
+Let’s be clear on one thing: it’s not because I have no stamina.
+I barely got winded when doing farm work on the ranch, and I could run a marathon back on Earth without taking breaks.

 But this girl’s something else entirely.